Prag8855/aab/content/guides/become-a-freelancer-in-germany.md

 ### Legal insurance

-Legal insurance (*[Rechtschutzversicherung](/glossary/Rechtsschutzversicherung)*) will cover your legal costs if you need a lawyer.
+Legal insurance (*[[Rechtsschutzversicherung]]*) will cover your legal costs if you need a lawyer.
 For example, if a client refuses to pay you, or if you have problems with another business.

 You must get professional legal insurance.
 Private legal insurance does not cover business activities.